The following requirements determine graduate student eligibility for a full tuition remission/waiver based on a TA, PA, RA or LSA:

 - Students who finish their degree in the middle of a term retain their tuition remission/waiver for that term, as long as they remain on the payroll through the date they receive their degree.

-- Students who withdraw in the middle of a term lose their tuition remission/waiver if the duration of their appointment is not sufficient to meet the 33 % for 8 weeks appointment requirement and they have not finished their degree in the middle of the term.
+- Students who withdraw in the middle of a term lose their tuition remission/waiver if the duration of their appointment is not sufficient to meet the 33.33% for an 8 week appointment requirement and they have not finished their degree in the middle of the term.